What should you ask when you are booking a harpist?

 What type of harp will you bring?

-You can see photographs of my harps on my website http://www.harpwales.com/testsite and also interspersed in pictures on this page, we can have a chat about the harp most suitable to your event, venue and preferences.
+You can see photographs of my harps throughout my website.
+We can have a chat about the harp most suitable to your event, venue and preferences.

 I”ve got a recording of my favourite song, can you learn it for me?